JohnathanCrow/shoppinglist/README.md

 # Shopping List
 ![screenshot](https://github.com/user-attachments/assets/31f0ca0f-4a73-4a63-b95e-a48ad7b6a325)

-A shopping list web app that you can self-host with docker.
+A lightweight shopping list web app that you can self-host with docker.
 Data is saved locally via your browser, and backups can be exported/imported.

 ## Installation
 #### Docker